A major new release of formsflow.ai adds multitenancy, internationalization, full PDF printing, and many other features.

 “It’s all about providing the functionality that makes formsflow.ai as powerful and useful as it can be,” added Sumesh Kariyil, AOT’s developer in charge of the company’s open-source low-code forms-and-workflow solution.

-First released in April 2020, formsflow.ai combines Form.io, Camunda, and Redash components, and has quickly established itself as a popular solution for designing forms and mapping workflows, and performing data analysis.
+First released in April 2020, formsflow.ai combines Form.io, Camunda, and Redash components, and has quickly established itself as a popular solution for designing forms, mapping workflows, and performing data analysis.

 It’s open source, meaning users can download and install it for free, and low code, so that form design and workflow mapping is mostly drag and drop.

-With a Digital Transformation Award earlier this year, awarded to AOT for its work in digitally transforming the BC government, formsflow.ai can now be said to be award winning too!
+With a Digital Transformation Award earlier this year, awarded to AOT for its work in digitally transforming the BC government, formsflow.ai is award-winning!

 Here are some more details of what version 5 offers: